The Core Worlds

 There were also plenty of demo games going on.
 Since I’d arrived, looked up, and found Sam and Louise parked next to me, we ended up in a trio for most of the day, and we’d barely made it trough the door before being roped into a game of Paranoia by Ian.

 A lowly team of troubleshooters we were not!
 No, we were destined for greater things and our BLUE clearance officers were responsible for the smooth running of an entire sector.
-We were, of course, suitable grateful to Friend Computer for the honour (“Oh ****!”).
+We were, of course, suitably grateful to Friend Computer for the honour (“Oh ****!”).

 If you don’t know Paranoia then “responsible for the smooth running” is code for “responsible for everything that goes wrong”.